 Accident-and-emergency provides a safe, friendly and professional service to connect you with the best live in care carers.
 If you are looking for a trusted live-in carer at an affordable cost, then contact us today.

-A live in carer would ensure a person’s continued quality of life through the personal care duties performed including bathing, washing and dressing, and assisting with their personal and oral hygiene, toileting, and maintenance of their appearance.
+A live in carer in Accident-and-emergency would ensure a person’s continued quality of life through the personal care duties performed including bathing, washing and dressing, and assisting with their personal and oral hygiene, toileting, and maintenance of their appearance.